MiracleLabs/ds17-dialogflow-lab/cheatsheet.md

-Hands-On Building a Facebook Messenger Bot with Dialogflow
+# Building a Facebook Messenger Bot with Dialogflow

-This document will have all the links, code snippets and notes that you will need to complete the lab - Building a Facebook Messenger Bot with Dialogflow
+This document will have all the links, code snippets and notes that you will need to complete the lab - Building a Facebook Messenger Bot with Dialogflow.

-Important Links
+## Important Links

 • Google Account - https://accounts.google.com/SignUpWithoutGmail?hl=en/